spicymojo/LinkedIn-GPT-EasyApplyBot/Templates/job_filters.md

 # About this document
 On this document, explain the rules to filter through job postings.

-Both `# Job Title Filters` and `# Job Description Filters` sections, must be included on the document.
+Both `# Job Title Filters` and `# Job Description Filters` sections, must be included on the document, these names are hardcoded on the script __do not modify them__.

+The `# Job Title Filters` section is used to filter the job title, and the `# Job Description Filters` section is used to filter the job description, once the job passes the job title filtering.
+The information on these sections is used on different steps of the process, you can have different rules on each section, or the same rules on both sections.

 -----